Foxes Lair

 The Mungerungcutting race track named after the adjoining Mungerungcutting Soak, remained in use for many years after the present Wickepin townsite was established.

-The name Wickepin may have originated from Woorkabing Hill, a large granite rock with the tower on Gillimanning Road.
+The name Wickepin originated from Wickepin Spring, which according to A.B.
+McCracken was derived from a Noongar name Wikabing.
+Another possibility is Woorkabing Hill, a large granite rock with the tower on Gillimanning Road.

 Wickepin Spring is at the base of a large rocky outcrop.